 Largo Baracche is a World War II bunker in Spanish Quarters (Quartieri Spagnoli), part of Naples famous for the high crime.
 Ruffo, Tatafiore e Ipri turned it into an exhibition and performance space and since the transformation of the bunker, they organized and co-curated about seventy exhibitions and performances in situ.

 The art space changed the image of the entire neighborhood.
 Largo Baracche today does not only represent the rotten and dangerous part of the city of Naples, but it also stands for a strong art initiative that with every event involves local community while presenting local and international, emerging as well as established artists.
 Ruffo, Ipri and Tatafiore a creative director of Largo Baracche Project since the beginning, works closely with the artists who venture to the dangerous part of the city of Naples due to the strong personal and professional relationship and deep trust that Ruffo, Tatafiore e Ipri built over time.
-Artists that over the years became part of Largo Baracche project are Maria Giovanna Ambrosone, Alessandro Baravari, Krzysztof M, Bednarsky, Blue & Joy, Salvino Campos, Jeayong Choi, Arturo Ianniello, Anna Konik, Jannis Kounellis, Daniela Politelli, Nino Longobardi, Virginia Ryan and Ultraviolet.
+Artists that over the years became part of Largo Baracche project are Maria Giovanna Ambrosone, Alessandro Baravari, Krzysztof M, Bednarsky, Blue & Joy, Salvino Campos, Jeayong Choi, Arturo Ianniello, Anna Konik, Jannis Kounellis, Daniela Politelli, Nino Longobardi, Virginia Ryan.

 In 2010, Giuseppe Ruffo, Pietro Tatafiore e Mariano Ipri established also a small exhibition space 1 Opera, large enough to fit one work of art at the time.
 They were inspired by the Parisian gallery Piece Unique and had the idea to show a different artist each month with only one work visible from the street to the potential connoisseurs but also to accidental passersby.
 Arte Magazine is an editorial project organized in a single folding sheet of paper that hosts monthly art interventions tout court, without continuity between the news and in-depth analysis of historical, critical, archeological and contemporary events in the city as well as the international ones.